 People will always be the weakest link in cybersecurity, but that doesn’t mean this link can’t be strengthened.
 Regular cybersecurity awareness training sessions can make employees aware of the threats they face and equip them with the skill necessary to avoid them.
 Employee education and training is especially effective against social engineering attacks like phishing, vishing, and smishing.

 By having a well-defined incident response plan in place, an organization demonstrates to potential insurers that it is proactive in addressing cybersecurity threats and has a clear understanding of the risks it faces.
 An especially critical component of incident response planning is backup and disaster recovery because it provides the means to restore normal operations after an incident has occurred.

 7. Vulnerability Assessments

 Cybersecurity attacks are constantly evolving, and so are the information technology systems they aim to exploit.
 Cybersecurity insurance companies prefer organizations that are continuously assessing their overall risk profile by identifying and prioritizing potential vulnerabilities in their systems as part of regular vulnerability assessments.

 As a provider of managed IT & cybersecurity services, we at OSIbeyond understand the importance of a strong security posture in today’s threat landscape.
 We help small and medium-sized organizations across all industries implement the best practices that cyber insurance companies want to see when evaluating a client’s risk profile.

-Don’t let the rising cost of cyber insurance and the increasing difficulty of obtaining coverage hold your organization back.
+Don’t let the rising cost of cyber insurance and the increasing difficulty of obtaining cybersecurity insurance coverage hold your organization back.